 Businesses can get a decent idea of how they are doing in operations by examining company data on their own.
-To truly gain a good picture of whether the company is operating well and get fresh ideas of how to improve their businesses, organizations may turn to internal audit done by external firm or auditing firms in Dubai, who specializes in this area and can also do bench marking for its client and give a constructive audit report which makes value addition to the business.
+To truly gain a good picture of whether the company is operating well and get fresh ideas of how to improve their businesses, organizations may turn to an internal audit done by the external firm or auditing firms in Dubai, who specializes in this area and can also do benchmarking for its client and give a constructive audit report which makes value addition to the business.

 Traditionally Internal Audit functions were set up by corporate management to assess the internal control system that management is responsible for establishing.
 It acted more as a control mechanism to review the financial controls of the company.
 Then the scope of the internal auditor was increased to review internal controls in other areas of the business.
 It was moreover used as a control mechanism.

-The new definition of Internal Audit is given by the “Institute of Internal Auditors” (IIA) USA as follows: Internal audit is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
-It helps organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
+The new definition of Internal Audit is given by the “Institute of Internal Auditors” (IIA) the USA as follows: Internal audit is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
+It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
 From the above two definitions we can conclude the following:

 Most businesses need to comply with various corporate laws as non-compliance shall have adverse implications.
 Internal Auditor will be playing an instrumental role in bringing about good Corporate Governance.

 To review the various types of risks that businesses faces and help the top management in managing and mitigating these risks in a better manner.

 Internal audits are now being conducted in proactive manner rather than reactive.
 It is very important that internal auditor must conduct the audit either before or immediately after the occurrence of transaction rather than conducting audit of the transaction after certain gap of time.

 No internal audit function can be conducted effectively unless the top management responds in a positive manner.
 It is the responsibility of the top management to assess and report on the effectiveness of the company’s internal controls.
 Internal audit is a part of internal control which can play an effective role in monitoring controls of the company provided it gets proper cooperation of the top management.
 Hence internal audit should ascertain the objective of carrying out internal audit i.e audit charter which shall reflect the expectations of the stakeholders, audit committee and the top management.
 The scope of internal audit should be very clear to the internal auditor and the top management.

 Audit findings to be presented in the Internal Audit report must reflect the following:

 Detailed audit report – for the operational people who are going to implement the recommendations and for the CFO of the Company.

 Hence it is essential for the internal auditor to understand the behavior or the psychology of the operational personnel and act accordingly in smart manner in order to obtain data from the operational personnel and his views about a particular policy or procedure followed in the dept which can generate important audit findings.
 He needs to give boost to the ego of the operating personnel.

-10) Cost Reduction: Internal auditor is expected to play a very important role in reducing cost in various operational areas of the client company.
+The internal auditor is expected to play a very important role in reducing cost in various operational areas of the client company.
 The top management expects the internal auditor to perform this role in the light of the competition in the market.
 Hence it is essential for the internal auditor to have expertise in this area.

-In today’s competitive and complex business environment where businesses face various risks for which effective controls should be in place and there is need to run operations efficiently internal audit can a play a vital role in assessing the effectiveness of internal controls and thereby reduce the possibility of fraud and errors and make value addition by ensuring that resources are being utilizing at optimum level.
+In today’s competitive and complex business environment where businesses face various risks for which effective controls should be in place and there is need to run operations efficiently internal audit can a play a vital role in assessing the effectiveness of internal controls and thereby reduce the possibility of fraud and errors and make value addition by ensuring that resources are being utilized at an optimum level.